-bthechange was started after the founder member had experienced being on the wrong side of the criminal justice system having had a law abiding life up to that point.
-His experience of the criminal justice system and the impact on his own life made him convinced that there was a need for more help for first time offenders.
-He realised that without support first time offenders are likely to reoffend, or to have lives impacted negatively for the rest of their lives.
+bthechange CIC was started after the founder member had experienced being on the wrong side of the criminal justice system having had a law-abiding life up to that point.
+His experience of the criminal justice system and the impact on his own life convinced him that there was a greater need for help and early interventions.
+He realised that without additional holistic support individuals are at a significant disadvantage and are likely to have their lives impacted negatively for a considerable amount of time.

 The people who work for bthechange are proof that your past does not have to define your future.
 We have a unique perspective and ability to inspire those we work with because we have ourselves overcome many challenges that people in the criminal justice system experience.
 We understand the multitude of hidden consequences of a having a conviction, we understand the shame, guilt, anger, the loss of loved ones, the labelling & misjudgements.

 We often find that our thinking is slightly different to others when it comes to our approach to working practice.
 We challenge wherever we see or experience things that we do not think are just or in the best interest of the people we work with.
 We use our voice to elevate the voice and concerns of others and to raise key issues facing the people in the criminal justice system.
 We are committed to being part of a positive shift within the system to better address the needs of our clients.